mviereck/x11docker/README.md

 To run only an empty new X server:
  -  `x11docker [OPTIONS]`

 Have a look at `x11docker --help` to see all options.
+Also the are visible in [x11docker wiki: x11docker options overview](https://github.com/mviereck/x11docker/wiki/x11docker-options-overview).

 # Developer options
 Collection of rarer needed but sometimes useful options.